d-smith/notes/monitorama2019/day1.md

 Thinking changes after 3 mile island - new beliefs

-* automation is necess, also introduces new challenges and risks
+* automation is necessary, also introduces new challenges and risks
-* rules and procs always underspec
+* rules and procs always underspecified
 * events require humans to make decisions and take actions
 * method/models for risk that rely on human judgemen are fraught